McDonald’s SWOT Analysis (2026): Beyond the Burger

 This analysis gives us a solid framework.
 We see a powerful, resilient company with a brilliant business model, but one that is not without its challenges.

 This context is crucial as we move forward.
-In our next post, we’ll use Porter’s 5 Forces to dive deeper into the competitive landscape McDonald’s navigates.
+In our next case study post, we’ll use Porter’s Five Forces to dive deeper into the competitive landscape McDonald’s navigates.

 To make sure you don’t miss it, subscribe to our newsletter and get the next post delivered straight to your inbox!